BACK

 Eviction Process in Illinois

-- Landlord serves a five- to ten-day eviction notice.
+- Landlord serves a five- to ten-day eviction notice, depending on the circumstance.

 - Landlord files an eviction lawsuit with the court.